Table of Contents

 When you successfully get your cat into the carrier and close the door, double check the door.
 Make sure the extension bars on the door are actually in the slot, rather than just outside the slot.
 Pay close attention, because you don’t want that door coming open when you are carrying the carrier.

-I would say that when carrying your cat in a carrier, really focus on the task at hand.
+When carrying your cat in a carrier, really focus on the task at hand.
 Pay attention to how the carrier and your cat are holding up.
 Carry only the carrier, keeping one hand free to handle any emergency.
 If you have to navigate stairs, use the railing.
 Take care.

 How Should I Carry My Cat on a Plane?